zlaalamiWD/readme/docs/Documentation/workflows/patient-request/payment-card-apis.md

 Use POST method to add a payment card to the patient profile  and PUT method to update existing patient payment card details.

-# Get Patient
+# Get Patient Payment card

-Once a patient has been registered successfully, the GET Patient API allows clients to retrieve patient details (active details) from HD pharmacy system using PatientKey.
+Once a patient payment card has been registered successfully, the GET Patient Payment Card API allows clients to retrieve Payment Card details (active details) from HD pharmacy system using PatientKey.

 ### Server